 The Secretary of Defense Pete Hegseth also confirmed before Congress last Tuesday that Cuba poses a threat to U.S. national security.

 U.S. officials estimate that up to 5,000 Cuban soldiers have fought for Russia in Ukraine, with Moscow paying the regime about $25,000 for each deployed soldier.
-Some of these fighters are said to have shared knowledge about drone warfare with military commanders in Havana.
+Some of these fighters are said to have shared knowledge about drone warfare with military leaders in Havana.

 The event is scheduled to take place at the Freedom Tower in Miami, and new sanctions against the Island could be announced that same week.